reynoldsme/octant/README.md

 ## TODO

 * I think this should work if I got the mapping right.
-There is probably an obvious way to map groups of 2x4 pixels to the matching octant with simple math that is currently eluding me.
+There is probably an obvious way to map groups of 2x4 pixels to the matching octant with simple math that is currently eluding me!